-After the falling edge of $\overline{\text{CS}}$ , the bus master can issue a READ opcode.
-The READ opcode includes the upper bit of the memory address.
-Bit 3 in the opcode corresponds to the upper address bit (A8).
-The next byte is the lower 8-bits of the address (A7-A0).
-In total, the 9-bits specify the address of the first byte of the read operation.
+After the falling edge of $\overline{\text{CS}}$, the bus master can issue a READ opcode.
+Following the READ command is a two-byte address containing the 13-bit address (A12-A0) of the first byte of the read operation.
+The upper three bits of the address are ignored.
 After the opcode and address are issued, the device drives out the read data on the next eight clocks.
 The SI input is ignored during read data bytes.
 Subsequent bytes are data bytes, which are read out sequentially.
 Addresses are incremented internally as long as the bus master continues to issue clocks and $\overline{\text{CS}}$ is LOW.
-If the last address of 1FFh is reached, the counter will roll over to 000h.
+If the last address of 1FFFh is reached, the counter will roll over to 0000h.
 Data is read MSB first.
 The rising edge of $\overline{\text{CS}}$ terminates a read operation and tristates the SO pin.
 A read operation is shown in Figure 12.